Lunarmagpie/busywork/README.md

 # arguments can also be combined, for example:
 busywork install --this --all  # Install the current project and all dependency groups.
 ```

+## Credits

+Dependency groups are inspired by poetry.
+The CLI visuals are inspired by nox.